This post may contain affiliate links. Please read my disclosure policy.

 - 1 cup (123 g) shelled pistachios, toasted

 - ½ teaspoon baking powder

 - 3 tablespoons (45 ml) extra virgin olive oil

 - Grated zest from 1 lemon

-- Heat oven to 325 degrees and lightly brush the bottom and sides of a 9-inch springform pan with olive oil or melted butter.
+- Heat oven to 325 (160 C) degrees and lightly brush the bottom and sides of a 9-inch springform pan with olive oil or melted butter.

-- Cool cake on a rack 10 – 15 minutes before removing sides of the pan; allow cake to cool completely.
+- Cool cake on a rack 10-15 minutes before removing sides of the pan.
+Let the cake cool completely before serving.